Conference on Loss and Damage 2019

 - Policy and practice of L&D on social-ecological systems – how do we do it?

-The conference is hosted by Lund University Centre for Sustainability Studies in partnership with the Centre for Environmental and Climate Research (CEC) Lund University, Oxford University, Met Office UK, International Institute for Applied Systems Analysis, International Centre for Climate Change and Development (ICCCAD) and Munich Re Foundation.
+The conference was hosted by Lund University Centre for Sustainability Studies in partnership with the Centre for Environmental and Climate Research (CEC) Lund University, Oxford University, Met Office UK, International Institute for Applied Systems Analysis, International Centre for Climate Change and Development (ICCCAD), Munich Re Foundation and Copenhagen University.

 - Chad Boda, LUCSUS

 - Rachel James, Oxford University

 - Richard Jones, Met Office

 - Richard Walters, Centre for Environmental and Climate Research

 We strive to keep our carbon footprint as low as possible.
 To this end, many of the presentations took place virtually, and all food served was vegetarian.
 As far as possible, we adhered to the LUCSUS travel policy.